In a nutshell

 - In public cases: represent local authorities, parents, children’s guardians or children themselves on matters such as children’s care proceedings or abuse in care claims.
 Social workers, probation officers, psychologists and medical professionals will also be involved in cases.

 Realities of the job

 - When it comes to relationships and families, no two sets of circumstances will ever be the same.
-You will encounter a real mix of clients, some at a joyful moment in their lives, others facing deeply traumatic times.
+You will encounter a real mix of clients: some at a joyful moment in their lives, others facing deeply traumatic times.
 A good family law practitioner combines the empathetic, sensitive qualities of a counsellor with the clarity of thought and commercial acumen of a lawyer.
-You need to remain detached to achieve the result your clients need.
+You need to remain detached and unflappable to achieve the result your clients need.

 - Tough negotiating skills and a strong nerve are vital as your work has immediate and practical consequences.
 The prospect of telling a client that they’ve lost a custody battle does much to sharpen the mind.

 - A pragmatic and real-world outlook is useful, however you’ll also need to spend time keeping abreast of legal developments.

 - On publicly funded matters you’ll face your share of bureaucracy, and it certainly won’t make you rich.

 - Matrimonial law is strongly affected by court decisions, which can sometimes take a surprising turn.